noahgh221/rlts-help-desk/README.md

 The first time you use the drop-down to send a status email or assign a ticket, the app will request your authorization to run.
 Here, you are essentially agreeing to let the app send emails from your linked Google account.

+If you have comments or questions, please create an Issue at: https://github.com/noahgh221/rlts-help-desk/issues